2018 3

 2018 SOUTARD 95p

 Tasted three times - last time in November 2021.
 Consistent notes.
-63% Merlot, 28% C. Franc, 7% C. Sauvignon and 2% Malbec.
-Very sleek and seductive, with lots of blackberries and blueberries.
+63% Merlot, 28% C. Franc, 7% C. Sauvignon, and 2% Malbec.
+It is very sleek and seductive, with lots of blackberries and blueberries.
 Velvety texture, silky fruit, and tannin, very complex with finesse.
-Long fruity finish.
+It has a long, fruity finish.
 Excellent wine with flair.

 2017 SOUTARD (barrel sample) 93p

-Tasted twice in April 2018.
-Tasted both at UGCB tasting in Bordeaux and the chateau.
-Same impression.
-Exquisite wine with deliciously tasty fruit, silky texture, finesse, superb balance, and complexity.
-Persistent fruity finish.
-A really fine effort for the vintage.
+I tasted this wine twice in April 2018, both at the UGCB tasting in Bordeaux and at the chateau.
+I had the same impression.
+It is exquisite, with deliciously tasty fruit, silky texture, finesse, superb balance, and complexity.
+It has a persistent fruity finish.
+It is an outstanding effort for the vintage.

 2016 SOUTARD 94p